 High air temperatures over several days appear to have a stronger effect on increased stream temperature compared with shorter periods of high temperatures since the streams don't have much opportunity for nighttime cooling.
 This is evident in the stream temperature patterns seen at the reference sites (Figure 1 and 2).
-The heat waves in air temperature at the reference sites corresponded with those in the surrounding cities (Table 2 and Figure 1).
-Just like the highest air temperatures in the surrounding cities were in mid-late July in 2018 (Table 2), they were for the reference temperature sites as well (Figure 1).
-This corresponded to the maximum stream temperatures for all of the reference sites being in late July (Figure 2).
+As we would expect, when the highest air temperatures are occurring in the surrounding cities, they are for the reference temperature sites as well (Figure 1), and the heat waves at the reference sites corresponded with those in the surrounding cities (Table 2 and Figure 1).
+One of the longest heat waves of the summer occurred in late July and early August with temperatures exceeding 90°F for six consecutive days in Roseburg.
+(Table 2).
 The 7-day average maximum (7DAM) stream temperature is a statistic used to describe the average of the maximum stream temperatures over a seven day period (described here as occurring on the center date of that rolling seven day period).
-In 2018, the 7DAM stream temperature for Calapooya and North Myrtle Creeks was July 27 and for Camp, Pass and Windy Creeks was July 28.
+In 2019, the 7DAM stream temperature occurred on August 2 for Camp Creek; August 3 for Calapooya, North Myrtle, and Pass Creeks; and August 4 for Windy Creek.